lduarte-bi4all/HR_Attrition_API_and_Docker/1_FastAPI/README.md

 # Create API to deploy your ML model using BaseModel

 *Pydantic* is a Python library for data modeling/parsing that has efficient error handling and a custom validation mechanism.
 You can define your data inside a class that inherits from the **BaseModel** class, making sure it conforms to the fields' constraints defined in it.
 See this [*BaseModel* usage](https://pydantic-docs.helpmanual.io/usage/models/#basic-model-usage).
+___
+*(explicação para criar API num ficheiro python e não jupyter)*
+___
+Follow the next steps to build and test your machine learning model API:

+- Load the instance of *FastAPI*
+- Define the input needed data using *BaseModel*
+- Create a column rename dictionary because of the spaces in some features labels
+- Load your model with *joblib*
+- Create a POST request
+- Turn the input into a dictionary, create a *pandas* dataframe with it and rename the affected columns
+- predict the output and inform the user

+Try it yourself and then compare it with the solution in `src` folder.

+Use *Postman* to try your API following this steps:

+- Create a new collection called 'HR_Model'
+- Create a new request called 'Input Data'
+- Choose **POST** method and past the request URL
+- *(To be completed)*

+# To be improved
+In the `HR_Model_Solution.ipynb` file, the model should be dumped along with the encription of the data.
+At the moment, in the POST request, the user has to fill all the binary entrances representing categorical features.